IntroAIPharma/IntroAIPharma/README.md

 # Introduction to AI in Pharmacy - PHA-6935
-Here we share the notebooks for the workshop on molecule generation used for the course of *Introduction to AI in Pharmacy - PHA-6935*, offered in Fall 2023.
+Here we share the notebooks for the workshop on molecule generation used for the
+courses:

+ - *Introduction to AI in Pharmacy - PHA-6935*, offered in Fall 2023.
+ - *Drug Design II - PHA 6467*, offered in Spring 2024

 # HiPerGator Instructions